JetBrains/xodus/README.md

 Key features:
 - Xodus is written in pure Java.
 - Xodus is transactional and fully ACID-compliant.
 - Xodus is highly concurrent.
-In implements [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) and true [snapshot isolation](https://en.wikipedia.org/wiki/Snapshot_isolation) allow completely non-blocking reads.
+[MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) and true [snapshot isolation](https://en.wikipedia.org/wiki/Snapshot_isolation) allow completely non-blocking reads.
 - Xodus is schemaless and agile.
 No schema migrations or refactorings.
 - Xodus is embedded and requires no dedicated server.
 No installation of it, no administration of it, no intercommunication with it.